kfalconarkn/gtfs-trip-prefect/PRD.md

 ## Deployment
-Python script will be deployed to github actions. yml file will specify the deployment config the github action s will run every 1 min. dependencies will be defined using the requirements.txt file in the root dir.
+Python script will be deployed to github actions. yml file will specify the deployment config the github action s will run every 1 min via a google schedule http call. dependencies will be defined using the requirements.txt file in the root dir.